ab2gbl/my_cheat/Welcome file.md

 - #### Admin Module Overview
 The admin module is composed of multiple feature components, each responsible for managing a specific part of the system.
 - #### admin/transactions/
-Displays the list of all transactions made by clients and merchants.
+Displays the list of all transactions made
-Features:
-- View transaction details
+- View transaction details and trace
 - Filter transactions by criteria
 - #### admin/accounts/
 Manages client bank accounts.